Impedyme Grid Connected Rectifier

 DC-Link Voltage Regulation

-➡️ HIL/PHIL Benefit: Enables real-time testing of voltage control strategies.
+➡️ HIL/PHIL Advantage: Enables real-time validation and fine-tuning of voltage control strategies before hardware deployment.

 Grid-Side Current Control for Power Factor Correction (PFC)